cacheventures/chorizo/README.md

 Parse and set environment variables on hosting providers Cloud66 and Heroku, in the spirit of 12factor apps.
 Essentially, this is a minimal version of laserlemon/figaro which just functions as an environment variable setter.
-This has the added feature of supporting both environments, so you get to specify config overrides and/or additions for different environments as well as different deploy targets.
+This has the added feature of supporting both target hosts, so you get to specify config overrides and/or additions for different environments as well as different deploy targets.
 Both should be represented as first-level key-values with the key being the environment name or the deployment target's name.
+Deployment targets can have nested environments, too.

+The order of precedence for the final output, with the top being most
+important:

+* Target and Environment specific
+* Target specific
+* Environment specific
+* Base config

 ## Cloud66